ivancheban/my-site/docs/tech-comm/task-1.md

   </p>
 </div>

-## Beginner's Guide to GraphQL Queries in GitHub's GraphiQL Editor
+## Beginner's guide to GraphQL queries in GitHub's GraphiQL Editor

 GraphQL is a query language for APIs, and GitHub provides a GraphiQL interface to explore and test GraphQL queries.
 This guide will help you get started with making simple queries for your repository.